-This course examines the cultural, economic, and political forces of globalization.
+This course examines the cultural, economic and political forces of globalization.
 It is organized around the debate concerning the merits of modern globalization.
-First we study seminal texts in this debate.
-Then we will examine how the forces of globalization impact certain aspects of lives of people around the world.
+We will examine how the forces of globalization impact certain aspects of lives of people around the world.
 We will use the evidence gathered in our examination of the impact of globalization to critique the classical arguments.